This article was updated September 2018.

 Drink hard cider and pick apples at Windy Hill Orchard & Cider Mill.
 The closest orchard to Charlotte is less than an hour outside the city.
-Although they’re expecting another very short picking season, they’ve got a hard cider bar and farm stand that make it worth a visit even without the apple experience.
+The orchards open September 7, but they’ve got a hard cider bar and farm stand that make it worth a visit in the meantime even without the apple experience.
 Get a hard cider flight and fresh fried apple cider doughnuts.

 Windy Hill Orchard & Cider Mill | 1860 Black Highway, York SC 29745

 Eat pizza and pick pumpkins at Wise Acres Organic Farm.
 The USDA organic farm harvests strawberries in the spring and pumpkins in the fall.
 They also have a rustic outdoor kitchen cranking out pizzas cooked in a 900-degree wood-fired oven.
-The fall season opens September 23.
+The fall season runs September 21 – November 4.